 If you need to delete a budget line item, simply highight the entry and the click on the trash can icon for that line.
 If you wish to edit a line entry, simply double click on the entry to bring up the edit window.

 The budget will then calculate the enrolment number required to go ahead (meet your refundable costs) and the enrolments required to profit (meet your refundable and sunk costs).
-This information is displayed both on the general and budget tabs of a given Class.
+This information is displayed in the budget section of a given Class.

-If you do not enter any expense items for a given Class budget, the information on the number of enrolments required to make a profit that is found on the general and budget tabs will be suppressed.
+If you do not enter any expense items for a given Class budget, the information on the number of enrolments required to make a profit that is found in the budget section will be hidden.

-As well as reflecting all fee income within a given Class, the budget tab allows you to track discounts.
+As well as reflecting all fee income within a given Class, the budget section allows you to track discounts.
 With each discount type listed as a line item within the budget.

 When defining the paramaters of a given discount, you can also enter an estimated percentage of students within a given Class who are likely to take up this discount.
-This figure is set within the value tab of the discount and is identified as the default forecast take up.
+This figure is set within the general section of the discount and is identified as the default forecast take up.

-The dollar value of discounts given during the enrolment process will be visible in the budget tab against their corresponding discount strategy.
+The dollar value of discounts given during the enrolment process will be visible in the budget section against their corresponding discount strategy.

 You can create a manual invoice for income earned through other means (e.g. government funding) and link it to a classes budget.
 Any invoice linked to a class will be counted toward the class income automatically, and the pre-paid fee liability rules of this class will also apply to the invoice.